IuliiaZaitova/IuliiaZaitova/README.md

 <h1 align="center">Hi there 👋, I'm Iuliia </h1>

 <p align="center">
-  <em>PhD Student · Computational Linguist · Multilingual AI Researcher</em>
+  <em>PhD Student · Computational Linguistics · Multilingual AI Researcher</em>
 </p>

 ---

 ## 👩‍💻 About Me

 I'm a PhD student in Computational Linguistics at Universität des Saarlandes with 5+ years of hands-on experience in applied machine learning for natural language and speech processing.
-My research focuses on:
+In 2025 I also completed a 6 month internship as an Applied Scientist at Amazon.
+My research mostly focuses on:

 - 🧠 **Large Language Models**
 - 🌍 **Cross-lingual transfer**
-- 🧩 **Non-compositional expressions** (idioms, microsyntactic units)
+- 🧩 **Non-compositional expressions and figurative languages**
 - 🔊 **Speech-text transfer and multilingual intelligibility**

-I’m passionate about improving the performance of multilingual NLP systems by understanding what current models still struggle with -- and why.
+I’m passionate about improving the performance of multilingual NLP systems by understanding what current generative models still struggle with -- and why.
 My work combines computational methods, linguistic analysis, and empirical evaluation across Slavic, Germanic, and other languages.

 ---